 Once upon a time, firecrackers would have been a great gift idea (traditionally, this is because they are believed to ward off evil spirits), but not in modern-day Singapore! =)

-Note: Don't hesitate to ask any Chinese friends for ideas - probably they'll love to know that you want to learn more about their culture and will be glad to oblige. about 9 years ago
+Note: Don't hesitate to ask any Chinese friends for ideas - probably they'll love to know that you want to learn more about their culture and will be glad to oblige. over 10 years ago

 Generally MONEY is a good thing to give.

 It's put in a red packet and given to the family head with TWO oranges.
 The amount should be in accordance to your status and your closeness to the family and it should be a EVEN number, i.e. S$20 - S$80, S$100.
 Never S$5, S$50 is grey, some say ok some say not.